-Rebekah Newman, Farming in Protected Landscapes (FiPL) lead Engagement Officer, gave a presentation to update LAF on the FiPL scheme.
+Rebekah Newman, Farming in Protected Landscapes (FiPL) Lead Engagement Officer, gave a presentation to update Forum members on the FiPL scheme.

-The scheme runs across all AONBs and National Parks.
+The scheme runs across all Areas of Outstanding Natural Beauty and National Parks.
 The delivery grant funding is from DEFRA and the bids are assessed against a set of 30 outcomes based on four themes of Climate, Nature, People and Place.
-The scheme is due to end in March 2025, so moneys need to be spent by then, and as far as possible, capital works to be completed by the end of December 2024.
+The scheme is due to end in March 2025, so monies need to be spent by then, and as far as possible, capital works are to be completed by the end of December 2024.
 Rebekah ran through the structure of the team and how the funds have been allocated.
 The scheme is monitoring intensive.
-Further resource has been given through PDNP by way of staff time.

-Most Access projects have come in under £10k, with just 7 over that amount.
+Further resource has been given through PDNPA by way of staff time.
+Most access projects have come in under £10k, with just 7 over that amount.

-Clare Griffin said that this was a great project, especially to keep in budget with the governance required and the standard of work achieved, and asked if FiPL go out to every scheme.
-Rebekah advised that FiPL will aim go out to every project to assess that all criteria are met to secure the funding for each scheme, and will also gather photo and documented evidence of the work.
+Clare Griffin said that this was a great project, especially to keep in budget with the governance required and the standard of work achieved.
+She asked if the FiPL team goes out to every scheme.
+Rebekah advised that they will aim to go out to every project to assess that all criteria are met to secure the funding for each scheme and will also gather photo and documented evidence of the work.